Chapter summary

 Different definitions

 Journalism is defined in various ways.
 The following definition can be derived as a synthesis from several authoritative sources.
-Among these are Encyclopaedia Britannica, Pew Research Center, American Press Institute, and Society of Professional Journalists:
+Among these are Encyclopaedia Britannica, Pew Research Center, American Press Institute, and Society of Professional Journalists.
+This is our combination of elements from several different definitions:

 “Journalism is the practice of gathering, assessing, creating, and presenting news and information.
 At its core, journalism aims to inform the public about current events, trends, and issues in a way that is both accurate and impartial.
 It plays a crucial role in maintaining democracy by holding those in power accountable and providing citizens with the information they need to make informed decisions.”